 WHERE TO STAY IN LAUTERBRUNNEN

-Lauterbrunnen has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my personal favorite places to stay in Lauterbrunnen to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Interlaken and Lauterbrunnen has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my personal favorite places to stay to fit the needs of budget backpackers, luxury travelers and everyone in between.

 This 5-star hotel is centrally located in between two beautiful lakes in the picturesque town of Interlaken.
 Victoria Jungfrau Hotel features a spa, swimming pool, sauna and steam room.
 The spacious rooms have elegant interiors and marble bathrooms, boasting views of the snowcapped mountains in the Jungfrau region.
 Wifi is free and breakfast is included.